nomocas/decompose/README.md

 ### Custom Composer

-You could extend decompose API by creating a `decompose.Composer` this way :
+You could define your own extension of decompose API by creating a `Composer` this way :

 ```javascript
 var myComposer = decompose.Composer({